Today's Articles

 Alessandro de Medici

-The birth of Alessandro de Medici in 1510 is marked on this date.
+This date marks the birth of Alessandro de Medici in 1510.
 He was a Black Italian ruler during the 16th century.

 Republicanism had grown in Florence under the regent.
 When Emperor Charles V sacked Rome in 1527, the Florentines took advantage of the situation to install a more democratic form of government, and both de Medici and Ipollito fled.
 When peace was finally made two years later between the Papal and the Imperial factions, Charles V agreed to restore Florence to the Medici.
 After a siege of 11 months, de Medici was brought back as the Emperor's designated head of state.
 In 1532, the new Florentine constitution declared him the hereditary Duke of the republic.
 With the death of his father, the Pope, in 1534, the exiles attempted to oust the Duke de Medici from Florence.
 But the Emperor decided to uphold him and, in an apparent show of support, gave de Medici his illegitimate daughter, Margaret of Austria, as his wife.